About the Gap Report

 There Is a Severe Shortage of Affordable Housing for the Lowest-Income Renters

 The U.S. has a shortage of 7.3 million rental homes affordable and available to renters with extremely low incomes.
-Only 33 affordable and available rental homes exist for every 100 extremely low-income renter households.
-Extremely low-income renters face a shortage in every state and major metropolitan area.
-Among states, the supply of affordable and available rental homes ranges from only 17 affordable and available homes for every 100 extremely low-income renter households in Nevada to 58 in South Dakota.
-In 12 of the 50 largest metro areas in the country, the absolute shortage of affordable and available homes for extremely low-income renters exceeds 100,000 units.
+Only 34 affordable and available rental homes exist for every 100 extremely low-income renter households.
+The shortage of affordable and available homes for extremely low-income renters impacts all states and the 50 largest metro areas, none of which have an adequate supply for the lowest-income renters.
+Among states, the supply of affordable and available rental homes ranges from 14 affordable and available homes for every 100 extremely low-income renter households in Nevada to 57 in South Dakota.
+Thirty-five of the largest 50 metros have fewer than the national level of 34 affordable and available units for every 100 extremely low-income renters.

 The Shortage of Affordable Housing Results in Cost-Burdens and Housing Instability for Millions of Renters

-Cost burdens are a direct result of low wages and the shortage of affordable and available rental homes.
+Cost burdens are a direct result of low incomes and the shortage of affordable and available rental homes.
 A household is cost-burdened when it spends more than 30% of its income on rent and utilities and severely cost-burdened when it spends more than 50% of its income on these expenses.
-Seventy-three percent of extremely low-income renter households are severely cost-burdened.
-They account for 72% of all severely cost-burdened renter households in the U.S.
+Eighty-seven percent of all extremely low-income renters experience some degree of cost-burden, and 74% are severely cost-burdened.
+They account for 69% of all severely cost-burdened renter households in the U.S.

 The Worsening Shortage of Affordable and Available Rental Housing

-Between 2019 and 2021, the shortage of affordable and available rental homes for extremely low-income renters worsened by more than 500,000 units, increasing from a shortage of 6.8 million to 7.3 million.
-Income losses due to the pandemic, followed by significant increases in rental prices, resulted in 200,000 new households becoming extremely low-income, as well as in a decrease in the number of units affordable to them.
+Between 2019 and 2022, the shortage of affordable and available rental homes for extremely low-income renters worsened by nearly 500,000 units, increasing from a shortage of 6.8 million to 7.3 million.

 Long-Term Needs

 While long-term solutions are necessary to remedy the persistent shortage of affordable and available housing, short-term assistance is critical for lifting up low-income households and protecting their housing stability when they experience unexpected financial shocks.
-Economic precarity resulting from the COVID-19 pandemic merely highlighted what has long been known: the lowest-income families are just one missed paycheck or unexpected expense away from potential eviction or homelessness.
-The “Eviction Crisis Act” (“S.2182” in the 117th Congress) would establish a national housing stabilization fund for renters facing temporary financial setbacks.
+The “Eviction Crisis Act” (“S.2182” and “H.R.8237” in the 117th Congress) would establish a national housing stabilization fund for renters facing temporary financial setbacks.
 Stopgap funding for renters in need would help prevent the many negative consequences associated with evictions and homelessness, including mental stress, loss of possessions, instability for children, and increased difficulty finding a new apartment.